 Learn how Slack-powered HR departments accelerate change, save time, and strengthen relationships across their organizations.Learn More

 Just because your team may prefer to send messages, don’t underestimate the value of in-person meetings or simple one-on-one interactions.
 Personal connection is one of the things employees, especially those working remotely, need most.
 “Having people travel to the location of their other team members really helps to provide that contextual knowledge that’s missing [from digital communication],” says Stanford University professor Pamela Hinds.
 “And the benefits accrue for a long period of time—that knowledge stays with people after they go home.”

 Engaging with employees doesn’t always have to happen under such elaborate circumstances, but it’s still important to make time for regular face-to-face teamwork with in-office employees.
 Whether you choose to host weekly check-ins or a monthly virtual brainstorming session.
-There are also plenty of simple ways to connect with dispersed team members on a daily basis:
+There are also plenty of simple ways to connect with dispersed team members and build a culture of collaboration on a daily basis:

-- Use collaboration tools for accessible two-way conversation
+- Use company collaboration tools for accessible two-way conversation

 - Schedule video conferences for informal check-ins and feedback